alephium/www/src/content/news/alephium-h1-project-update-1f2076978f00/index.md

 #### Team interview series

 During the 10th week, we started publishing a series covering the individuals behind the project: the team.
 We felt it was important to let the community get to know us better as we value transparency.
-We divided the article into 3 episodes: <a href="/news/post/core-team-interview-series-episode-1-3472f8295af6" >Front-end devs</a>, <a href="/news/post/core-team-interview-series-episode-2-bec6e6908d2f" >operations and communication team</a> and finally <a href="/news/post/core-team-interview-series-episode-3-64b6dacc1459" >back-end devs</a>.
+We divided the article into 3 episodes: [Front-end devs](/news/post/core-team-interview-series-episode-1-3472f8295af6), [operations and communication team](/news/post/core-team-interview-series-episode-2-bec6e6908d2f) and finally [back-end devs](/news/post/core-team-interview-series-episode-3-64b6dacc1459).

 #### Paris Blockchain Week Summit

-By the end of Q1, we attended <a href="https://pbwsummit.com/" >PBWS</a> where our very own <a href="https://twitter.com/MaudSim0n" >Maud</a> presented Alephium to an enthusiastic audience of blockchain heads.
+By the end of Q1, we attended [PBWS](https://pbwsummit.com/) where our very own [Maud](https://twitter.com/MaudSim0n) presented Alephium to an enthusiastic audience of blockchain heads.
 It was a great opportunity to meet some of you in person.

 #### Rewards!